Together we are improving lives and building stronger communities

 HRDC/Food and Nutrition Program: Combat hunger and countering the effects of food insecurity through 3 area food banks.
 Gallatin Valley Food Bank serves Bozeman, Belgrade and the surrounding area; Headwaters Area Food Bank serves Three Forks and the surrounding area; and, Big Sky Community Food Bank serves Big Sky and the surrounding areas.
 GGUW funding is the financial backbone for 2 rural food banks.
 It allows food bank programs to collect food through the Food Rescue and Recovery Program.
 Funding is also applied to staff that provide client assistance ahd help with accessing community resources.
 In addition, funds will be used for operations, volunteer managment, donor development, outreach, food drives and special events.
 The kidsPack Program wil use funds for purchasing kid-friendly food items, outreach and travel expenses.

-HRDC/Galavan: Provide door-to-door transporation services in Bozeman and between Bozeman, Belgrade, Manhattan and Three Forks.
+HRDC/Galavan: Provide door-to-door transportation services for seniors and persons with disabilities in Bozeman and between Bozeman, Belgrade, Manhattan and Three Forks.
 GGUW funding will be used for general operation and captial needs.

 HRDC/Homemaker Program: Provide in-home skilled nursing care (Gallatin County only), homemaking services and one-on-one support to low income, at risk seniors (60+) allowing them to live safely and independently in their own homes.
 GGUW funding will be used for direct services, salaries and operating expenses for the program.
 These funds also help to meet the local match fund requirements for Area IV Agency (AOA) Title III Under the Older American's Act Funding.